Navigating the Online Update website

 How can I access previously submitted course descriptions?

 Past course descriptions are available on the Online Update website in the “Find Submission” section.
-Please be sure to search for courses using the exact course title used on the original course submission.
+Please be sure to search for courses using the exact course title that appeared on the original course submission.
 Depending on how and when your course descriptions were received, they may be unavailable to view in the “Find Submission” section.